≡ ▼

 Higher-Order Derivatives: If you need higher than a 4th derivative, you can use PDIFF for a more general solution.
 The calculator by Cameron Taylor can also generate coefficients for higher orders if you need them.

-The results of L_FDIFF(ys,h,n) are the same as L_PDIFF(xs,ys,,n) when the points are spaced evenly (Δx=h), and the algorithm should be quite a bit faster.
-My tests with L_TIMER showed L_FDIFF running about 2-5 times faster.
+The results of FDIFF(ys,h,n) are the same as PDIFF(xs,ys,,n) when the points are spaced evenly (Δx=h), and the algorithm should be quite a bit faster.
+My tests with TIMER showed FDIFF running about 2-5 times faster.
 A more rigorous analysis of the computational effort would be useful.

 PDIFF Example: 1st, 2nd, 3rd and 4th Derivatives of SIN(x)